🌲 "London Borough of Culture meets Classical Music" 🎻

 - Free entry to museum, open 11am to 4pm

-The 2nd WALTHAM FOREST CELLO FEST 2020 in London invites you to the CELLO ACADEMY - Online Summer Cello Master Classes via Zoom / Skype.
+The 3rd WALTHAM FOREST CELLO FEST 2021 in London presents the 2nd WFCF CELLO ACADEMY (July - August 2021) Online Summer Cello Master Classes via Zoom / Skype.

 FRANTIŠEK BRIKCIUS - CELLO, CHAMBER MUSIC

 Book your One-to-One Cello OnLine Summer Course now - https://WalthamForestCelloFest.eventbrite.com .

 All ages (4-99), levels (Initial Grade, Grades 1-8) and abilities (beginner, student, advanced) are welcome!

 Czech cellist František Brikcius was born in Prague, into a family with a distinguished cultural background.
 He has been playing the cello since early childhood.
 Following his cello studies at the Prague Conservatoire, he completed his Master's degree at the Janáček Academy of Music (JAMU) in the Czech republic.
 He furthered his cello skills at the Toho Gakuen Academy in Japan and later under the guidance of legendary cellist Prof. Anna Shuttleworth (student of Pablo Casals) in the United Kingdom (Eton Cello Master Classes and the University of Leeds).